PolyRocketMatt/KStat/README.md

 <h1 align="center">KStat</h1>

 KStat is a small library for various statistical operations and probability distributions.
+This library is written to primarily support
+Kotlin and currently non-existing libraries for statistical operations.
+Furthermore, it provides a lightweight alternative to other libraries.

 ## Features